leejroberts/gospec/README.md

 `gospec create`

-this will take a some time, but will create 10 test databases that are exclusively used by Gospec \
+this will take some time, but will create 10 test databases that are exclusively used by Gospec \
 for concurrent test runs

 ## To Use Gospec